 I love this recipe because it can be made any time during the year, no matter what the weather is like.
 And there's no grill pan to clean with baked chicken kabobs!

 Basically there are a few simple steps to making kabobs - marinating and threading the chicken and vegetables, baking, and finishing with the broil if you love those little charred pieces.
+You can even do this technique with beef and make oven baked beef kabobs!

 Need a dairy and gluten free dinner recipe that's ready in just 30 minutes?
 This is perfect!
 It fits Whole 30, paleo, low carb, and a migraine diet.